Skip to main content

 Stability

-It’s probably the most stable and reliable brand of accounting.
-Though you’ll be dealing with a range of different companies in your work, every audit has similarities.
-Once you know how it’s done, you can only get better and better at it.
-And you can be sure audit will never go out of style - it’s a legal requirement, after all.
+Audit is potentially the most stable branch of accounting.
+Though you’ll deal with different companies in your work, every audit shares similarities.
+Once you know how it’s done, you’ll keep getting better.
+And you can be sure audit will never go out of style – it’s a legal requirement, after all.

 • Interpersonal skills, diplomacy and discretion